 - Yoga: Gentle yoga poses can help you work on getting back core strength and flexibility.
 Find a postpartum yoga class near you.
 A certified instructor can walk you through gentle poses.
 You can always do yoga at home as well.
 Here are some suggestions: Yoga for New Moms and Yoga in Bed.

 Doctors recommend doing exercises to recover core strength after pregnancy.
 Whether you had a strong core before pregnancy or not, your muscles will have weakened due to being stretched out for nine months.

 Traditional crunches may not be right for you after pregnancy, especially if you’ve had a C-section.
 Start slow with pelvic tilts: Lie down on the floor with knees bent and your feet flat on the floor.
 Keep your glutes relaxed while you engage your abs to lift your pelvis towards your upper body.

-How to Have a Fit Pregnancy
+This post is part of the series: How to Have a Fit Pregnancy

 - How to Have a Fit Pregnancy: What to Do Before Starting Pregnancy Exercises

 - How to Have a Fit Pregnancy: Tips for Postpartum Weight Loss

 - How to Have a Fit Pregnancy: Staying Safe During Pregnancy Exercises

 - How to Have a Fit Pregnancy: The Best Pregnancy Exercises